Skip to content

 Veera #BlogchatterHalfMarathon

-Posted on 27 June 202127 June 2021 By Mayuri Sharrma
+Posted on 27 June 202127 June 2021 by Mayuri Sharrma

 ‘Veera, you remember all that I told you right?’ asked Meena.
 Little Veera holding her mother’s hand and walking along nodded solemnly.